kgaidis/kgaidis.github.io/index.md

 ---

-My name is Krisjanis Gaidis.
+My name is Krisjanis Gaidis and I was born in Latvia.
 I'm an iOS engineer based in New York City.

 ### Apps.